Top 7 Tips for Writing a Kick-Ass Cover Letter

 Follow the format of a business letter.
 This means including contact information at the top (name, address, phone number, email), followed by the date, a formal greeting, well-organized body paragraphs, and a formal closing.

-Text should be left justified and double-spaced between paragraphs.
+The text should be left-justified and double-spaced between paragraphs.
 Keep the length to one page.